csmig/stig-manager/docs/user-guide/user-guide.rst

 ====================================
 The Asset Review Workspace allows you to view and modify all the Reviews for a specific STIG on the selected Asset.
 It also presents useful information such as the Reviews for the same Rule on other Assets, the Review's Log, and Status Text.
 Users can also import and export results in .ckl or XCCDF checklist formats.
-It can be accessed by clicking the Shield icon or double-clicking on an Asset in the STIGs or Assets Tabs of the Collection Dashboard.
+This workspace can be accessed by clicking the Shield icon or double-clicking on an Asset in the STIGs or Assets Tabs of the Collection Dashboard.

 .. thumbnail:: /assets/images/asset-review.png